 Deeply saddened but undaunted, Mrs. Mabrity resumed her familiar routine at the new tower and moved into the nearby wooden keeper’s dwelling when it was completed in 1849.
 In the 1850s, the U.S. Lighthouse Board started using Fresnel lenses, which were developed in France and were far superior to the lamp and reflector system.
 A third-order Fresnel lens, recently arrived from Paris, was placed in Key West Lighthouse in 1858, where it remains to this day.

 At the outbreak of the Civil War, Captain James M. Brannan secured Fort Zachary Taylor on Whitehead’s Point for the Federal Government.
 Although Key West residents were more sympathetic to the Confederate cause, the island remained under federal control throughout the war.
 It seems Mrs. Mabrity may have been a bit vocal about where her loyalties lay as she was urged to retire in 1864 for being disloyal to the Union.
 Still feisty at the age of eighty-two, she refused to step down, and so was officially fired after thirty-eight years of service.
 She passed away three years later, but her family’s connection to Key West Lighthouse didn’t end there.

-Nicolosa, the Mabrity’s own daughter, married Captain Joseph Bethel in 1831, and together they served at the lighthouses on Garden Key and Sombrero Key.
-After having served at Alligator Reef, Dry Tortugas, Pensacola, and Northwest Passage, their son, William A. Bethel, replaced his cousin, Mary Carroll as keeper of Key West Lighthouse and served in this capacity from 1889 to 1908.
+Nicolosa, the Mabritys’ own daughter, married Captain Joseph Bethel in 1831, and together they served at the lighthouses on Garden Key and Sombrero Key.
+After having served at Alligator Reef, Dry Tortugas, Pensacola, and Northwest Passage, their son, William A. Bethel, replaced his cousin, Mary Carroll, as keeper of Key West Lighthouse and served in this capacity from 1889 to 1908.
 Upon William’s death, his wife, Mary Elizabeth was promoted from assistant to head keeper and served in this role until 1915, with her son Merrill as assistant.
-The Mabrity dynasty had thus spanned over eighty-five years at Key West Lighthouse.
+The Mabrity dynasty thus spanned over eighty-five years at Key West Lighthouse.

-In 1887, the present keepers' dwelling was completed to replace the first keeper’s quarters at the new site.
-Designed to house three keepers and their families, the spacious building provided a separate room and entrance for each family, though they did share a common parlor, dining room, and kitchen.
+In 1887, the present keepers’ dwelling was completed to replace the first keeper’s quarters at the new site.
+Designed to house two keepers and their families, the spacious building provided a separate room and entrance for each family, though they did share a common parlor, dining room, and kitchen.